iterative/dvc.org/content/docs/index.md

 [community](/community) or use the [support](/support) channels.
 We are very responsive⚡.

-✅ Check out our [GitHub repository](https://github.com/iterative/dvc) and give us a ⭐ if you like the project!
+✅ Check out our GitHub repositories: [DVC](https://github.com/iterative/dvc) and [🔗 DataChain](https://github.com/iterative/datachain) give us a ⭐ if you
+like the projects!

 ✅ Contribute to DVC [on GitHub](https://github.com/iterative/dvc) or help us improve this [documentation](https://github.com/iterative/dvc.org) 🙏.